elmtree-askmo/cloudcannon-app/content/learn/computer-science/how-do-infinite-sets-impact-computability-and-set-theory.md

 url: /learn/computer-science/questions/how-do-infinite-sets-impact-computability-and-set-theory
 score: -1.0
 related_article1:
-    id: 160815
+    id: 160804
     title: >-
-        How does cardinality relate to the comparison of infinite sets?
+        What is the halting problem, and why is it significant in computability theory?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-does-cardinality-relate-to-the-comparison-of-infinite-sets
+    url: /learn/computer-science/questions/what-is-the-halting-problem-and-why-is-it-significant-in-computability-theory
 related_article2:
-    id: 161135
+    id: 160804
     title: >-
-        Explain the traveling salesman problem and its role in NP-completeness.
+        What is the halting problem, and why is it significant in computability theory?
     subject: Computer Science
-    url: /learn/computer-science/questions/explain-the-traveling-salesman-problem-and-its-role-in-npcompleteness
+    url: /learn/computer-science/questions/what-is-the-halting-problem-and-why-is-it-significant-in-computability-theory
 related_article3:
-    id: 160817
+    id: 160804
     title: >-
-        What challenges are associated with solving the traveling salesman problem?
+        What is the halting problem, and why is it significant in computability theory?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-challenges-are-associated-with-solving-the-traveling-salesman-problem
+    url: /learn/computer-science/questions/what-is-the-halting-problem-and-why-is-it-significant-in-computability-theory
 related_article4:
-    id: 161137
+    id: 161140
     title: >-
-        What are the characteristics of intractable problems in complexity theory?
+        What are the properties of rational and irrational numbers?
-    subject: Computer Science
+    subject: Mathematics
-    url: /learn/computer-science/questions/what-are-the-characteristics-of-intractable-problems-in-complexity-theory
+    url: /learn/mathematics/questions/what-are-the-properties-of-rational-and-irrational-numbers
 related_article5:
-    id: 161099
+    id: 160804
     title: >-
-        What are the mathematical implications of infinite sets in set theory?
+        What is the halting problem, and why is it significant in computability theory?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-mathematical-implications-of-infinite-sets-in-set-theory
+    url: /learn/computer-science/questions/what-is-the-halting-problem-and-why-is-it-significant-in-computability-theory
 ---

 &nbsp;